-On February 4, 2020, Red Light Holland Financing Inc. ("Finco"), the Company's then wholly-owned subsidiary, entered into a supply and collaboration agreement (the "Supply and Collaboration Agreement") with Revive Therapeutics Ltd. ("Revive").
-Pursuant to the Supply and Collaboration Agreement, the parties completed a mutual investment into one another whereby Revive subscribed for 2,500,000 subscription receipts of Finco for aggregate consideration of \$150,000, and Finco subscribed for 3,000,000 common shares in the capital of Revive for aggregate consideration of \$150,000.
-The Supply and Collaboration Agreement was entered into by the parties at a point in time when the Company was in the early stages of delineating its exact business plans, and in particular, with the expectation that the Company will pursue the construction of the Facility within the Netherlands, and seek to certify the constructed Facility as the EU-GMP certified facility in the truffle space.
+On February 4, 2020, Subco 1, the Company's then wholly-owned subsidiary, entered into a supply and collaboration agreement (the "Supply and Collaboration Agreement") with Revive Therapeutics Ltd. ("Revive").
+Pursuant to the Supply and Collaboration Agreement, the parties completed a mutual investment into one another whereby Revive subscribed for 2,500,000 subscription receipts, which were subsequently converted into shares of the Company.
+The Company subscribed for 3,000,000 common shares in the capital of Revive for aggregate consideration of \$150,000.
+The Supply and Collaboration Agreement was entered into by the parties at a point in time when the Company was in the early stages of delineating its exact business plans, and in particular, with the expectation that the Company would pursue the construction of the Facility within the Netherlands, and seek to certify the constructed Facility as the EU-GMP certified facility in the truffle space.
 As of the date hereof, there remains uncertainty as to the immediate and eventual impacts of the COVID-19 pandemic on the operations of the Company and in particular, the anticipated timelines to progress with the next step in the Company's plans to obtain EU-GMP certification for the Facility.
-For greater clarity, since the Company's Listing Statement, there have been no developments in the arrangement with Revive, and the Company and Revive have not entered into any further contractual arrangements.
+The Company has disposed of its investment in Revive, and the parties do not intend to pursue any further contractual arrangements at this time.